Skip to content

 All granted sabbatical leaves must meet the following criteria:

-1. The sabbatical project proposed enables a faculty member to undertake significant research, writing, study, advanced work or creative endeavor that they would not be able to do while fulfilling regular Institute responsibilities.
+1. The sabbatical project proposed enables a faculty member to undertake significant research, writing, study, advanced work and/or creative endeavors that they would not be able to do while fulfilling regular Institute responsibilities.

-2. The product of the sabbatical contributes to the Institute, the academic specialty, the individual program within the department, and the individual’s development.
+2. The outcome of the sabbatical contributes to the Institute, the academic specialty, the individual program within the department, and/or the individual’s development.

-4. The faculty member agrees that he or she intends to return to the Institute afterward for at least one (1) year of service.
+5. The faculty member agrees that they intend to return to the Institute afterward for at least one (1) year of service.

-5. In the event the faculty person does not return to the Institute, he or she shall reimburse the Institute for sabbatical pay.
+6. In the event the faculty member does not return to the Institute, they shall reimburse the Institute for sabbatical pay.

-6. The sabbatical applicant will show due diligence to obtain external funding for the proposed project to provide a time period long enough to complete significant work (e.g. Guggenheim to extend one semester at full pay to one year).
+7. The sabbatical applicant will show efforts to pursue external support for the proposed project to provide a time period long enough to complete significant work (e.g. Guggenheim to extend one semester at full pay to one year, residencies, fellowships, etc.).

-7. The sabbatical period shall not be used to accept another teaching or research appointment or full-time employment.
+8. The sabbatical period cannot be used to accept another teaching or research appointment or full-time employment.

-8. The sabbatical request does not impose a burden on the program or department, and the financial implication of the request will be reviewed and assessed.
+10. The sabbatical request does not impose a burden on the program or department, and the financial implications of the request will be reviewed and evaluated.